-- Should the confirmation of diagnosis be accepted and a new incursion formally recognised? - Consideration of the overall response strategy and validation of the strategy through a SAP or other means. - Is further delimiting surveillance (possibly Australia-wide) required to determine absence/presence and to support domestic/international trade? - Are there appropriate quarantine measures in place to adequately secure the affected site? - What should be the size of the quarantine zones surrounding affected sites and what movement controls if any should be applied to intrastate movement of hosts? - What interstate restrictions are in place for movement of plant and plant products from the affected area? - Should information be sought on pest free area and disinfestation requirements for current and potential international markets?

-- What processes will be undertaken to ensure availability of effective controls (e.g. importation of germplasm, approval for emergency use of non-approved chemicals)? - Should removal/destruction of affected plants take place at this stage? - Summary of information for use in cost/benefit analysis on consequences of establishment. - Is eradication technically feasible? - Should a cost/benefit analysis be commissioned to assist with a final decision on eradication? - Is additional advice required on specific aspects of the response that cannot be obtained through CCEPP members?
-Should a SAP be convened and/or is international or other expertise required? - Should a Response Plan be drafted?
+- Consideration of the overall response strategy and validation of the strategy through a SAP or other means. - Is further delimiting surveillance (possibly Australia-wide) required to determine absence/presence and to support domestic/international trade? - Are there appropriate quarantine measures in place to adequately secure the affected site? - What should be the size of the quarantine zones surrounding affected sites and what movement controls if any should be applied to intrastate movement of hosts? - What interstate restrictions are in place for movement of plant and plant products from the affected area? - Should information be sought on pest free area and disinfestation requirements for current and potential international markets? - What processes will be undertaken to ensure availability of effective controls (e.g. importation of germplasm, approval for emergency use of non-approved chemicals)? - Should removal/destruction of affected plants take place at this stage? - Summary of information for use in cost/benefit analysis on consequences of establishment. - Is eradication technically feasible? - Should a cost/benefit analysis be commissioned to assist with a final decision on eradication? - Is additional advice required on specific aspects of the response that cannot be obtained through CCEPP members?
+Should a SAP be convened and/or is international or other expertise required? - What frequency should situations reports be provided? - Should a Response Plan be drafted?
 Should a small working group of CCEPP members and/or experts be formed to assist in the drafting process?
-Consideration should be given to a phased approach to the Response Plan if all required information has not yet been gathered to determine the extent of the Incident and response activities that will be required.
-Triggers for review of the Response Plan should be considered by the CCEPP. - The preparation of a recommendation and information for NMG. - Development of talking points and possible media releases and coordination of media communications. - Is there a need to meet face to face or via videoconference?
+Consideration should be given to a phased approach to the Response Plan if all required information has not yet been gathered to determine the extent of the Incident and response activities that will be required. - Where a Response Plan is drafted, triggers for review of the Response Plan and expectations on the frequency of expenditure reporting should be considered by the CCEPP. - The preparation of a recommendation and information for NMG. - Development of talking points and possible media releases and coordination of media communications. - Is there a need to meet face to face or via videoconference?